strmark/kpiradio/README.md

 sudo systemctl enable piradio
 ```

-The backend API should now be accessible on the port 8000 of the server.
+The backend API should now be accessible on the port http://<server>:8000 of the server.
+Calling the backend endpoint will open the swagger endpoint.